Ericsson/ecchronos/docs/METRICS.md

 Which metrics should be enabled is controlled by `statistics.excluded` in `ecc.yml` file.
 The `statistics.excluded` takes an array of quoted regexes to disable metrics.

+Note that statistics written to file are not rotated automatically.

 ## Driver metrics